Mirijam1/OOPP46/README.md

 <img src="doc/pictures/svanderkruk.jpg"  width="250" height="250">

 #### Personal Development Plan

-2 Strong points:
+**_Two of my stronger points:_**
-- Perseverance.
-I don’t like when I dash off my work.
+* **Perseverance.**<br> I don’t like when I dash off my work.
 So really try my hardest to know as much as I can.
 This is because I think that you need a good foundation of previous material before you start branching off into material which depends on that knowledge.
 This point is shown in the team in that I really try to finish my part of the work.
 I think peer pressure is a good thing in this case since I don’t want to let my team down by giving up on my work.
-- Organized.
-I want a clear definition of what I’m doing before I start.
+* **Organized.**<br> I want a clear definition of what I’m doing before I start.
 This way I reduce the chance of digression from what must be done.
 In the team I think this help with knowing what we are all up to instead of digressing too much.

-2 Weaker points
+<br>**_Two of my weaker points:_**
-- Time Management.
-Trying to work out all the details takes a lot of time and taking the time to sort all the work doesn’t help either.
+* **Time Management.**<br> Trying to work out all the details takes a lot of time and taking the time to sort all the work doesn’t help either.
 I think in a group this isn’t really a problem since I really get that extra bit of motivation from working with a team to do the work immediately.
-- Control freak.
-I don’t like it when I don’t know what something (or somebody) is doing.
+* **Control freak.**<br> I don’t like it when I don’t know what something (or somebody) is doing.
 This sounds bad, but from previous experience from working in teams I have learned from my mistakes.
 Everybody knows what they are doing, so why do I feel the need to take over?
 That is what I ask myself.
 So, I’ll try to use the good parts of being a control freak, that is, being in control of what I’m doing instead of someone else is doing.

-Quality 1: Perseverance -> Pitfall: Bad time management -> Challenge: Prioritize your work -> Allergy: Dashing off
+<br><br>**_Core quadrants:_**<br>
+* **Quality:** *Perseverance* -> **Pitfall:** *Bad time management* -> **Challenge:** *Prioritize your work* -> **Allergy:** *Dashing off*<br>

-Quality 2: Organized -> Pitfall: Control Freak -> Challenge: Focus only on my work -> Allergy: Disorganized
+* **Quality:** *Organized* -> **Pitfall:** *Control Freak* -> **Challenge:** *Focus only on my work* -> **Allergy:** *Disorganized*<br>

-My goals
+<br>**_My goals:_**
-1. I want to extend my knowledge on programming.
-This is of obviously important since there is a lot to learn.
+1. **I want to extend my knowledge on programming.**<br> This is of obviously important since there is a lot to learn.
 I achieved this, when I have a good understanding of how all parts of our program work in coherence with each other.
 To achieve this, I will be learning through collaboration with my team, documentation and other learning material.
 I hope to learn from mistakes.
 I think testing is an important tool to understand your mistakes.
-I think the best thing to do now is to design and program the things that are on the planning and keep doing that throughout the project.
+I think the best thing to do now is to design and program the things that are on the planning and keep doing that throughout the project.<br>
-2. This is the more important goal in my opinion.
+2. **Enhance teamwork abilities**<br> This is the more important goal in my opinion.
 I want to gain more experience on working in a team and learn how to be a meaningful addition to the team.
 This is very important to me since (software) engineering is nowadays all about collaborating.
 I achieved this when I have reflected and learned from the feedback of my team.
 So, this depends on what my team will think of my actions during the project.
 Whether good or bad, I hope to learn from it to do even better next time.
 To actively be working on learning from my actions I can ask my teammates for their opinions and feedback.
 That can be done by e.g. asking about the usefulness of my action.

 <br>